This post was originally published on December 03, 2020, and has since been updated for relevancy and accuracy.

 2. Fake Order Confirmations and Receipts

-To avoid becoming the target of this form of phishing attack, never open an attachment unless you are fully confident that the message is from a legitimate sender.
+To avoid becoming the target of this form of phishing, never open an attachment unless you are fully confident that the message is from a legitimate sender.
 Even then, you should still scan the attachment for suspicious language or images.

 In addition, it’s a best practice to stay one step ahead of cybercriminals by consistently monitoring banking transactions to identify any fraudulent activity.